-Yes, we lead the nation in spring wheat and sunflower production, but we also hold a sweet spot as the No. 1 honey-producing state in the country.
+Yes, we lead the nation in spring wheat and sunflower production, but we also hold a sweet spot as the No. 1 honey-producing state in the country for 19 years running.
 North Dakota is a hotbed for emerging crops like industrial hemp, hops, fava beans and carinata, too.

 Crops, cattle and our ability to diversify and add value to what we’re producing here is fueling new economic activity and jobs.
 The most obvious example is ethanol.
 The ethanol industry contributes a whopping $623 million to the economy.
 In addition, state and local tax revenues contribute more than $11 million annually.
 North Dakota ethanol plants employ more than 230 workers directly in positions such as chemists, engineers, accountants, managers and support staff.
 The industry supports more than 1,000 jobs across all sectors of the economy.
 And let’s not forget those entrepreneurs opening new doors into food manufacturing; IPA, wine and cider production; and Agritourism.